 - Actors behind the malign influence operations, the techniques they use and the response of tech companies.

 - The differences and similarities with regard to malign influence operations between the EU elections with the 2016 US elections.

-In terms of methodology, the Institute was mainly concentrating on digital ethnography, social media listening and analysis, open source investigation tools, media monitoring, polling data and legal mapping.
-The researchers have worked with political analysts to compare political discourses that data analysts were seeing online with the discourses of politicians.
+In terms of methodology, the Institute mainly concentrated on digital ethnography, social media listening and analysis, open source investigation tools, media monitoring, polling data, and legal mapping.
+The researchers worked with political analysts to compare political discourses that data analysts were seeing online with the discourses of politicians.
 The research tools used by ISD were Crimson Hexagon, GrowdTangle and Graphika.

-In Spain, a network of likely sock puppet and bot Twitter accounts until few months before the elections were tweeting and amplifying the messages of the Venezuelan opposition politician Alberto Franceschi Gonzalez.
-These bots have turned towards promoting anti-Muslim hate speech hashtags, and the far-right pro-Vox content during the EU elections period.
+In Spain, until a few months ago, a network of likely sock puppet and bot Twitter accounts were tweeting and amplifying the messages of the Venezuelan opposition politician Alberto Franceschi Gonzalez.
+These bots turned towards promoting anti-Muslim hate speech hashtags, and the far-right pro-Vox content during the EU elections period.

-Lastly, during the monitoring, the ISD was able to identify hundreds of pages, accounts and groups on Facebook, over 1000 accounts on Twitter and about a 100 channels and videos on Youtube, that transgressed in terms of service of these platforms.
-This was based on the mapping of policies of platforms that the ISD has undertaken as part of the electoral analysis project.
-As mentioned above, some measures put into place could even lead to backfire affects (for example in Germany).
+Lastly, during the monitoring, the ISD was able to identify hundreds of pages, accounts and groups on Facebook, over 1000 accounts on Twitter and about a 100 channels and videos on Youtube, which collectively transgressed the terms of service of these platforms.
+This was based on the mapping of policies of platforms that the ISD undertook as part of the electoral analysis project.
+As mentioned above, some measures put into place could even lead to backfire effects (for example in Germany).